ardydo/gridmaster/README.md

 So for this course you're supposed to design a paper game taht can fir in  so here it is.
 This is actually the second version of the game because the first one was quite bad.

+It's a pretty simple game.
+Open the game image for the board and try to read the rules.
+Fail miserably because of the poor resolution that is 100% my fault them come back here and read it to play.

 ### Materials
     * Something to mark your position in the board
     * Two six-sided dies